aceres/cas-fee-project2-af/doc/configuration.md

 ng build --prod
 `

-`
-firebase deploy
-`

-AOT problem -> Errors korrigieren nach ng build --prod!
+`firebase deploy`

-Otherwise you can use:
+If AOT errors after building is to see, you can use:

 `
 ng build --prod --aot=false
 ng build --env=prod --aot=false